“I long to paint portraits in complete silence, without the necessity of a storm of emotions.” – Ori Reisman

 Moshe and I never talked about his early experiences in the Kibbutz; he is a man of few words.
 From my mother’s recollections of her experiences surviving the war, arriving in Israel, and being absorbed into a boarding school at a different kibbutz, I always heard anger and pain.
 I gathered that the experience was traumatic and left her with many wounds and scars.
 I heard many food-related stories, how she and other survivor kids stole and hoarded food – although it was plentiful in the Kibbutz, their minds were still inflicted with hunger, cold, and fear.

-At that time, the Israeli society struggled to understand and hold the horror of the concentration camps – how Jews could be led like sheep to the slaughter.
-It took many years and some sensational events, such as the Eichmann and Demjanjuk trials, for a shift in the attitude and empathy to occur in the Israeli psyche.
+At that time, the Israeli society struggled to understand and hold the horrors of the concentration camps – how Jews could be led like sheep to the slaughter.
+It took many years and some sensational events, such as the Eichmann and Demjanjuk trials, to shift the attitude and empathy to occur in the Israeli psyche.
 I can only imagine what it felt like to be an outsider in the Kibbutz.
-I think that if one experiences growing up being an outsider, it never entirely leaves; it stays within ones’ existential condition.
+I think that if one experiences growing up being an outsider, it never entirely leaves; it stays within one’s existential condition.

 Moshe had a full and rich life, including a few marriages, four children, and raised many horses, which he rode all over the northern mountains.
 Now, in his late seventies, he still lives within walking distance from his oldest daughter at Kibbutz Cabri.
 His home is picturesque, situated on a hill facing the Mediterranean Sea, surrounded by the Galilee mountains.
 He is not in the best of health but still enjoys his dark and tasty home-brewed beer.